Offirmo/blog/_posts/2016-09-07-mods-sindre_sudo.md

+---
+title: "3 modules to check, enforce or prevent running in sudo mode"
+categories: JavaScript
+---

-Note: this post was originally guest-posted on [daily-javascript.com](http://daily-javascript.com/articles/sindre-sudo/)
+*Note: this post was originally guest-posted on [daily-javascript.com](http://daily-javascript.com/articles/sindre-sudo/)*

 # 3 modules to check, enforce or prevent running in sudo mode